 Don’t restrict yourself or overthink it.
 There are so many ways to hold your hands incorrectly, like behind your back (which comes off as aggressive and formal), below your belt (limiting movement), or stiffly by your sides (which feels awkward).
 Don’t cross your arms; this comes off as defensive and aloof.
 Most importantly, don’t over-gesture!
 This will not only become exhausting, but the audience will begin to fixate on how tired you must be rather than the content of your presentation.
 Make your presentation easy to watch, and, therefore, easy to understand.

-DO rest your hands at a neutral position.
+DO rest your hands in a neutral position.
 This will be a bit above your belly button.
 The most successful looking neutral position is either holding one hand in another or simply just touching them together in whatever way your hands would naturally.
-Hands, arms, and shoulders are the most important visual cue for the audience.
+Hands, arms, and shoulders are the most important visual cues for the audience.
 You should gesture like your typical body language in a regular conversation.
 Don’t be a robot!

 Don’t lock your legs and stand still.
 Not only is it dangerous, but it also makes you look uncomfortable (making the audience uncomfortable).
 And no one likes to feel uncomfortable!
 The blood will start to pool in your legs, and without movement, the blood will have difficulty recirculating to the heart.
 This makes you susceptible to passing out, which would definitely be … you guessed it … uncomfortable.
 On the contrary, don’t move your legs too much.
 I’ve been to a few presentations where the speaker is rocking back and forth, back and forth, and I paid so much attention to this distracting behaviour that I forgot what he was talking about!

 DO use your legs as an extension of your hand gestures.
 Take a step forward if you want to make a statement that connects with your audience.
 Take a step back if you want to give space for thought after an astounding idea.
 There is a balance to it all.
 Think of the stage as a single plane - you shouldn’t turn your back on the audience.
-Walk in a way inclusive of all people in the space and move around so you can be visible from every seat.
+Walk in a way that includes all people in the space and move around so you can be visible from every seat.

 Don’t fold into yourself with slumped shoulders, drooping head, and curved neck.
 People have subconscious biases against this form of body language and will begin to question your capability as a presenter if you project as a defensive, self-conscious, and insecure speaker.
 Even if you don't identify with these descriptors, your body will show it.